 Gold Coins Or Gold Bars?

-We often carry more stock of gold coins, and as you can see below, the lowest premiums are often on the coins rather than bars (but not always).
+Finally, a major consideration is the premium of the product.
+At Chards, we often carry a larger stock of gold coins, and as you can see below, the lowest premiums are often on the coins rather than bars (although not always).

 Gold Bars Vs Gold Coins- Price Comparison